oceanmodeling/fabm-oxypom/doc/joss/paper.md

 # Model documentation and license

-The models are documented in short form in the `ReadMe.md` section of the repository and a complete description of the science behind OxyPOM is in @Holzwarth2018.
+The models are documented in short form in the `ReadMe.md` section of the repository; @Holzwarth2018 provide a complete description of the science behind OxyPOM.
 Open access data from third parties are not included with the model, and scripts for their download are included.
-Our own models, scripts and documentations are are released under open source licenses, foremost Apache 2.0, CC0-1.0, and CC-BY-SA-4.0; a comprehensive documentation of all licenses is provided via REUSE Software.
+Our own models, scripts and documentation are are released under open source licenses, foremost Apache 2.0, CC0-1.0, and CC-BY-SA-4.0; a comprehensive documentation of all licenses is provided via REUSE Software.

 # Acknowledgements

 The development of this model was made possible by the grant no. 03F0954D of the BMBF as part of the DAM mission ‘mareXtreme’, project ElbeXtreme.
-We are grateful for the open source community that facilitated this research, amongst them the developers of and contributors to FABM, GOTM, R, pandoc, and LaTeX.
+We are grateful to the open source community that facilitated this research, amongst them the developers of and contributors to FABM, GOTM, R, pandoc, and LaTeX.

 # References